Governor: A Titular Head?

 The SC verdict had used the following words to discuss the powers of the Delhi assembly: “A conjoint reading of clauses (3) (a) and (4) of Article 239AA divulges that the executive power of the Government of NCTD is coextensive with the legislative power of the Delhi Legislative Assembly and, accordingly, the executive power of the Council of Ministers of Delhi spans over all subjects in the Concurrent List and all, but three excluded subjects, in the State List.”

-Besides the obvious issue of delay, the legislative business would be slowed down if there was a difference of opinion between the Lieutenant Governor and the elected government.
+Besides the obvious issue of delay, the legislative business would be slowed down if there was a difference of opinion between the LG and the elected government.
 The SC verdict had said about the powers of the L-G: “The status of NCT of Delhi is sui generis (unique) and the status of the L-G is not that of a Governor of a State, rather he remains an Administrator, in a limited sense, working with the designation of Lieutenant Governor.”

 But this amendment has effectively changed the entire power structure as well as the functioning of the Government in Delhi and this could have serious potential repercussions, as it has made the Lieutenant Governor of Delhi more powerful than was ever envisioned.
 And considering Delhi’s delicate and unique position, there is no assurance as to what can happen.

 Constitution of India, 1950 Article 159.

 Constitution of India, 1950 Article 165.

 Government of National Capital Territory of Delhi (Amendment) Act, 2021.

 Transaction of Business Rules Act, 1993.